Updated: April 5, 2018 by Catharine D. Allado

 Visiting the assisted living facility or community you are considering is the only way to interact with current residents, see how caregivers treat residents, talk to staff members and the director and look for any red flags.

 Finding an assisted living facility that meets your elderly loved one’s care needs and budget may take some time and effort, but this important decision should not be taken lightly.
-Follow these tips to assist you in helping you find the right assisted living for the senior in your life.
+Follow these tips to assist you in helping you find the right assisted living for your loved one and avoid making common mistakes when choosing assisted living.

 Related Assisted Living Articles: